Tjokorda Ngurah Wim Sukawati: Education

 Traditionally the eldest son becomes the head of the Puri Ubud royal family, but like his father, he took a more active role in the Indonesian government.
 Tjokorda Wim started his education in Bali and also attended Primary School in Menteng, Jakarta.

 Tjokorda Wim also attended primary school in Oosterbeek, The Netherlands, when his father was heading a cultural mission in Europe (expo di Paris) in 1931.
 The cultural mission included a legong group from Peliatan and agriculture groups from Bali.
 At that time his father took three of his children to Europe, Tjokorda Wim Anak Agung Vera and Anak Agung Oka Willy.

 Tjokorda Wim followed junior high school (SMP) in Malang and senior high school (SMA) in Yogyakarta.
-He went on to Sukabumi, West Java and graduated from the police academy, which became the start of his career.
+He went on to Sukabumi, West Java, and graduated from the police academy, which became the start of his career.

-From 1942 until 1947 Tjokorda Wim was police inspector in Gianyar, Bali until his promotion to police commissioner in the capital of the republic of East Indonesia, Makassar.
+From 1942 until 1947 Tjokorda Wim was a police inspector in Gianyar, Bali until his promotion to police commissioner in the capital of the Republic of East Indonesia, Makassar.
 After serving in Stockholm and Paris Tjokorda Wim became the Indonesian Ambassador to Switzerland from 1975 to 1979.